Common Symptoms of Neuropathy in

 How to Choose a Neuropathy Doctor

 I completely understand what you are going through.
 I was once a neuropathy patient too.
 I am compassionate about your discomfort and truly want to see you get well.
 About 95% of my patients report being completely satisfied with their treatment.
 I consider that excellent odds since no two people and no two conditions are exactly alike.
 But there is a little catch, I only accept patients that I believe I can help.
 And that is good for both of us.
 You don’t spend time or money on something that won’t work, and I leave my schedule open to people who can benefit.
 Because ultimately, my goal is to heal people.

 There are some doctors out there promising the moon and charging prices to match.
-I end up with these patients in my office all the time after they leave these doctors' offices frustrated by treatment that made no symptom improvement and frustrated by their empty wallets.
+I end up with these patients in my office all the time after they leave these doctors' offices frustrated by a treatment that made no symptom improvement and frustrated by their empty wallets.
 You’ve seen ads for this around town disguised by a “free gourmet meal.”